hira-edu/brainliest/docs/dev/admin-auth-roadmap.md

 - Update the sign-in screen to link to the reset flow once the endpoint is live.
 - Add admin notifications (email/SMS) describing the reset attempt.

-## MFA / TOTP rollout
+## MFA / TOTP rollout ✅
-- Extend `admin_users` with `totp_secret`, `totp_enabled_at`, and recovery code table.
+- `admin_users` now tracks `totp_secret`, `totp_enabled_at`, `totp_last_used_at`, recovery codes, and trusted-device metadata.
-- Provide setup UX (QR code, TOTP verification) gated behind the existing session.
+- Security settings page exposes QR-code enrollment, verification, recovery-code regeneration, and trusted-device revocation.
-- Challenge for TOTP after password verification when enabled; allow “remember device” cookie scoped to the browser.
+- Sign-in action issues redis-backed TOTP challenges, honours recovery codes, and manages remember-device cookies so trusted browsers skip MFA.
-- Update sign-in form and server action to recognise TOTP challenges, delivering descriptive error codes for the client.
+- All MFA events are logged via `AuditLogRepository`, and Vitest coverage guards repository behaviour.

 ## Session hygiene
 - Replace the plain AES payload with an HMAC-signed session envelope (prevent tampering) and include a rolling `lastSeenAt` timestamp.